tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/features.rst

 The connector is able to:

-- Synchronize (Amazon to Odoo) all confirmed orders (both FBA and FBM) and their order items which
+- Synchronize (Amazon to CoquiAPPs) all confirmed orders (both FBA and FBM) and their order items which
   include:

   - the product’s name, description and quantity
   - the shipping costs for the product
   - the gift wrapping charges

-- Create on Odoo any missing partner related to an order (contact types supported: contact and delivery).
+- Create on CoquiAPPs any missing partner related to an order (contact types supported: contact and delivery).
-- Notify Amazon of a shipping confirmed on Odoo (FBM) in order to get paid.
+- Notify Amazon of a shipping confirmed on CoquiAPPs (FBM) in order to get paid.

 - Support multiple seller accounts.
 - Support multiple marketplaces per seller account.